svrxjs/svrx-docs/en/contribute/plugin.md

 ### config

-config service used to modify or query the options passed by user;
+Config service used to modify or query the options passed by user;

 #### - `config.get(path)`

-获取一个插件配置
+Get the config of this plugin.

-**config is based on immutable data** , you must always use `config.get` to ensure getting the latest config.
+**Config is based on immutable data** , you must always use `config.get` to ensure getting the latest config.

 **Usage**